b0wter/Podfilter/README.md

 http://podfilterweb.azurewebsites.net/

 note that this sample runs on a free Azure tier and might not always be available and suffer from poor performance.

+# Docker
+Project includes a docker file.
+To build use:

+	docker build -t podfilterweb .

+and run as you please.
+E.g. with:

+	sudo docker run -d -p 8099:80 --name mypodfilter podfilterweb

+Replace port 8099 how you see fit.